mindyh/Moon/_posts/2015-01-20-virtual-reality.md

 layout: post
 guid: http://mindyhuang.me/?p=485
 permalink: /virtual-reality/
-categories:
+tags:
+  - project
-  - Projects
+  - virtual reality
 format: aside
-project: true
 comments: true
 ---
 My senior project is with the OCULUS RIFT.
 I cannot begin to convey my excitement.
 Our project is to add a plugin to the Unreal Engine to support content creation for VR, while in VR.
 Think, Tony Stark.
 The heart of the project lies in finding a good control scheme, as there is no standard UX for this medium yet.